Safavid Kandahar

-The province of Kandahar (استان قندهار) was an eastern province of Safavid Iran centered around the city of Kandahar, and one of the four provinces of the Khorasan administrative region.
+The province of Kandahar (ولایت قندهار) was an eastern province of Safavid Iran centered around the city of Kandahar, and one of the four provinces of the Khorasan administrative region.
 It was composed of eight lower-ranking dependencies, Bost-Gereskh, Zamindavar, K.ri (Duki?), Y.ki (Chutiyali?), Garmsir-e Qandahar, Ghuriyan and the tribal district of the Hazaras, which included Qalat.

 List of governors

 This is a list of the known figures who governed Kandahar.
 Beglerbeg, hakem and vali were all administrative titles designating the governor.